scubbx/CouchApp-eNotes-Tutorial/source/4-Logic.rst

                              used within a web browser.
 ``jquery.couch.js``          Comes with every CouchDB installation and offers a JavaScript     find it with a file search tool on your system
                              interface for the CouchApp.
-``jquery-ui*.min.js``        The actual name of this file depends on the version you have      find it with a file search tool on your system
+``jquery-ui*.min.js``        The actual name of this file depends on the version you have      already present, if not find it with a file
                              dowloaded in the previous chapter.
-Remember to change the entry in ``loader.js`` accordingly!
+Remember to change the entry   search tool on your system in ``loader.js`` accordingly!
 ``jquery-1.6.2.min.js``      This is the actual jQuery library.                                :download:`Download a working copy here </_downloads/jquery-1.6.2.min.js>`
                                                                                                or go to
                                                                                                http://docs.jquery.com/Downloading_jQuery
 ``jquery.mobile-1.0.min.js`` The mobile version of jQuery.
-A newer version than the one        :download:`Download here </_downloads/jquery.mobile-1.0.min.js>`
+A newer version than the one        Already present, if not: :download:`Download here
                              proposed here may also work for you.
-We already downloaded this   or find it at file in the previous chapter.                                     http://jquerymobile.com/download/
+We already downloaded this   </_downloads/jquery.mobile-1.0.min.js>` or find it at file in the previous chapter.                                     http://jquerymobile.com/download/
 ``jquery.pathbinder.js``     We need this file to use evently functions stored in the CouchApp :download:`Download here </_downloads/jquery.pathbinder.js>`
                              directory tree.